dlouangr/agile-blog/_posts/2023-9-25-Project-Scope-and-Constraint.md

 As a project manager, you have the responsibility to collaborate with your stakeholders to understand what are the scope and constraints of the project for yourself and your team.
 Being able to get all the information you need from the stakeholders is important to create clear and concise scopes and constraints for your project.
-This blog post will be going into the benefits of having a well-defined scopes and constraints for your project and what effective practices will help you accomplish these task.
+This blog post will be going into the benefits of having a well-defined scopes and constraints for your project and what effective practices will help you accomplish these task.[^2]

 ## Project Scope Management